 Data protection law allows data controllers limited discretion to disclose third party information.

-Generally, if you cannot comply with a request to see the records without disclosing information relating to another individual who can be identified from that information, then you may comply with the request if:
+Generally, if you can't comply with a request to see the records without disclosing information relating to another individual who can be identified from that information, then you may comply with the request if:

 - the third party has consented to the disclosure; or